newjersey/navigator.business.nj.gov/content/src/certifications/mwbe.md

   - minority-owned
 isSbe: false
 ---

-*While New Jersey state government does not give special consideration to vendors that hold M/WBE certifications, some State licenses, municipal or federal contracts do give special consideration.
-Learn more about [government contracts](https://business.nj.gov/pages/government-contracting)*.
+*While New Jersey state government does not give special consideration to vendors that hold* `Minority|minority` *or* `Women|women` *\-owned Business Enterprise (M/WBE) certificates, some State licenses, municipal or federal contracts do give special consideration.
+Learn more about [government contracts](https://business.nj.gov/pages/government-contracting).*

 - - -

 ### Eligibility Criteria

-A `Minority|minority` or `Women|women` owned Business Enterprise (M/WBE) is a business that has its principal place of business in the State of New Jersey, and at least 51% of the business is owned and controlled by a minority AND/OR women.
+A business that has its principal place of business in the State of New Jersey, and at least 51% of the business is owned and controlled by a minority AND/OR women.

 ### Application Needs